jankeromnes/Gaudi-In-a-Day/README.md

 7. Selected **Master Branch** from the 'Source' dropdown menu.
 8. Clicked to confirm my selection.
 9. **Gaudi-In-a-Day** is now live on GitHub Pages.

+How to deploy the code locally?
+If you wish to run this code locally then please follow the instructions below.

+1. **Download** the code from the Github repository at **Gaudi-In-a-Day**
+2. Click on **Clone or Download button** then select **Download ZIP** (this will download the code into a ZIP folder locally on your computer)
+3. Uncompress the ZIP folder and select **open**
 ## Credits

 #### Content